 Signalling messages should be defined to allow a UE to request the visited network to carry out a radio interface key refresh.
 (This may equate to a reauthentication, but we don’t know that yet for Next Generation.)
 It is too early to say exactly whether a new message type will need to be defined, or an existing message type adapted; and it is too early to say which node in the visited network will be the recipient of this message.
 If this were being retrofitted to LTE, however, then a natural approach would be to introduce a new set of parameter values and new cause code in the Tracking Area Update and/or Routing Area Update messages.

+Such request messages are defined for every type of session key used to protect communication or signalling between the UE and any serving network node.

+While the architecture of NextGen is being developed, it is difficult to draw final conclusion on the best approach.
+A UE sends a key refresh message to the parent node of the node that the UE wants to reauthenticate (this request may possibly travel via other nodes if the UE does not have a direct signalling connection with).
+In case of the UE re-authenticating a NextGen access node (AN), e.g., gNB, the UE sends the key refresh request to the control-plane entity in the core network which derives the AS key (e.g., KAN which is equivalent to KeNB in LTE) for the access node.
+The key refresh request is sent using a NAS message.
+It would also be expected NAS messages would reach entities that can also refresh the NAS security and trigger re-authentication of the whole key hierarchy.
+Therefore it seems likely that a NAS message would be the appropriate place to carry a key refresh request and such a request would be able to request different levels of key refresh.

 Note that this is a request that the visited network may (and normally will) fulfil – not a demand that it must fulfil.
 This means that the visited network retains ultimate control.

 A possible, optional extension is that the UE drops the connection if the request is not fulfilled.